salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction on Wednesday, September 1st.
-The shares were sold at an average price of $269.36, for a total value of $5,387,200.00.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction that occurred on Tuesday, September 7th.
+The stock was sold at an average price of $265.43, for a total transaction of $5,308,600.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Marc Benioff also recently made the following trade(s):

-Several brokerages recently weighed in on CRM.
-Truist increased their target price on salesforce.com from $287.00 to $300.00 and gave the company a “buy” rating in a report on Thursday, August 26th.
-Royal Bank of Canada set a $310.00 target price on salesforce.com in a report on Wednesday.
-BMO Capital Markets increased their price objective on salesforce.com from $280.00 to $310.00 and gave the stock an “outperform” rating in a report on Thursday, August 26th.
-William Blair reiterated a “buy” rating on shares of salesforce.com in a report on Thursday, August 26th.
-Finally, Jefferies Financial Group assumed coverage on salesforce.com in a report on Monday, August 23rd.
-They issued a “buy” rating and a $300.00 price objective for the company.
-One analyst has rated the stock with a sell rating, eight have given a hold rating, thirty-one have assigned a buy rating and two have assigned a strong buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $298.92.
+Several equities research analysts recently weighed in on CRM shares.
+JMP Securities increased their price target on salesforce.com from $282.00 to $320.00 and gave the stock a “market outperform” rating in a report on Wednesday, August 18th.
+Truist increased their price target on salesforce.com from $287.00 to $300.00 and gave the stock a “buy” rating in a report on Thursday, August 26th.
+Mizuho increased their price target on salesforce.com from $290.00 to $300.00 and gave the stock a “buy” rating in a report on Thursday, August 26th.
+FBN Securities increased their price target on salesforce.com from $290.00 to $310.00 and gave the stock an “outperform” rating in a report on Thursday, August 26th.
+Finally, Cowen increased their price target on salesforce.com from $290.00 to $300.00 and gave the stock an “outperform” rating in a report on Thursday, August 26th.
+One analyst has rated the stock with a sell rating, eight have given a hold rating, thirty-one have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, salesforce.com has a consensus rating of “Buy” and an average price target of $298.92.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-MBM Wealth Consultants LLC purchased a new position in shares of salesforce.com in the 1st quarter worth $25,000.
-Wealthcare Capital Management LLC purchased a new position in shares of salesforce.com in the 1st quarter worth $31,000.
-Atlas Private Wealth Advisors boosted its stake in shares of salesforce.com by 115.3% in the 2nd quarter.
-Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock worth $31,000 after buying an additional 68 shares during the last quarter.
-Sage Financial Management Group Inc. purchased a new position in shares of salesforce.com in the 1st quarter worth $32,000.
-Finally, First PREMIER Bank purchased a new position in shares of salesforce.com in the 2nd quarter worth $32,000.
-Institutional investors and hedge funds own 77.33% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of CRM.
+Vanguard Group Inc. grew its stake in shares of salesforce.com by 0.4% in the second quarter.
+Vanguard Group Inc. now owns 71,205,534 shares of the CRM provider’s stock worth $17,393,375,000 after purchasing an additional 299,606 shares in the last quarter.
+State Street Corp grew its stake in shares of salesforce.com by 1.7% in the second quarter.
+State Street Corp now owns 41,409,350 shares of the CRM provider’s stock worth $10,115,062,000 after purchasing an additional 707,629 shares in the last quarter.
+Morgan Stanley lifted its holdings in shares of salesforce.com by 20.2% in the second quarter.
+Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock valued at $4,046,065,000 after buying an additional 2,787,393 shares during the period.
+Geode Capital Management LLC lifted its holdings in shares of salesforce.com by 3.8% in the second quarter.
+Geode Capital Management LLC now owns 13,774,687 shares of the CRM provider’s stock valued at $3,353,737,000 after buying an additional 499,029 shares during the period.
+Finally, Fisher Asset Management LLC lifted its holdings in shares of salesforce.com by 3.6% in the second quarter.
+Fisher Asset Management LLC now owns 13,420,800 shares of the CRM provider’s stock valued at $3,278,299,000 after buying an additional 467,815 shares during the period.
+Hedge funds and other institutional investors own 77.33% of the company’s stock.

 About salesforce.com